sebseager/cryoem-picker-eval/docs/deeppicker.md

 ### Overview

 DeepPicker is a trainable particle picker, that when presented coordinate files of particles along with the micrographs of origin, can produce new `.h5` files that DeepPicker can then operate by to make refined picks.

 Thus, the desired application is important:

 - To pick by the general model that DeepPicker comes with, skip to the [Pick using pretrained model](#pick-using-pretrained-model) section.
 - To train a new model and then pick with that model, start by [Training a new model](#training-a-new-model), then [Pick using pretrained model](#pick-using-pretrained-model) (but substitute the `pre_trained_model` parameter with the name of the newly created model, which will be a `.h5` file).

 `.h5` file refers to a HDF5 format, which is a binary data format container for large arrays of data; this is an easy format for the NumPy module in python - which DeepPicker uses - to decipher.
 It works in DeepPicker's case to store particle information to identify.

 ### Training a new model

-#### Specifics
+#### Coordinate data

-**File formatting:** DeepPicker has a very strict format of `.star` files that it can comprehend.
-Our script [TODO], which converts `.box` ground truth coordinate files from EMPIAR into readable `.star` files, may be of help.
-For context, `.star` files are text-based file formats for storing data, essentially containing the titles and collections of data in text.

-**File location:** The `.star` files *in proper format* have to be in the same folder as the micrographs they correspond to.

-**File naming:** The `.star` files also have to have the same name as the corresponding `.mrc` file, except with an identifying suffix at the end (e.g., the micrograph `Falcon_2012_06_12-15_27_22_0.mrc` would correspond with the coordinate file `Falcon_2012_06_12-15_27_22_0_cnnPick.star`, as there is a suffix at the end; the suffix string will be identified in the script command for training for DeepPicker)
+DeepPicker has requires correctly formatted `.star` files as input.
+Our `coord_converter.py` script, which converts `.box` ground truth coordinate files from EMPIAR into readable `.star` files, may be of help.
+The `.star` files have to be in the same folder as the micrographs they correspond to.
+They also have to have the same name as the corresponding `.mrc` file, with an optional suffix (e.g., the micrograph `Falcon_2012_06_12-15_27_22_0.mrc` would correspond with the coordinate file `Falcon_2012_06_12-15_27_22_0_cnnPick.star`).

-#### Running training
+#### Parameters

-Assuming the aforementioned specifics are met, the following command will create a new model, with tailoring of parameters.
-Parameters outlined below as well.
+The following command will create a new model.
+Parameters outlined below.

 Note: Command is directory-specific for location of `train.py` and the inputDir; running the command below necessitates being in the same directory as `train.py`, otherwise specify the folder (folder location is specified below for from cryodocs/).

 ```shell script
 python pickers/deeppicker/train.py --train_type 1 --train_inputDir "input_dir" --particle_size 160 --mrc_number -1 --particle_number -1 --coordinate_symbol 'some_string' --model_save_dir 'output_dir' --model_save_file 'output_model_name'
 ```

-Parameters
+Descriptions of each flag are as follows:

 - `--train_inputDir`: input directory of `.star` and corresponding `.mrc` files
 - `--train_type`: options are 1, 2, 3, or 4.
 1 is recommended, for specimen-specific new models; 2 for multiple molecules, 3 for iterative training.
 - `--mrc_number`: number of `.mrc` files to pick from the directory specified; default=-1 refers to all